Marell Evans

-Marell Evans is an American investor and entrepreneur.
+Marell Valdezze Evans (born January 9, 1989) is an American investor and entrepreneur.
 He is the founder of venture capital firm, Exceptional Capital, that is focused on early-stage enterprise software companies.

 Early life and education

 Evans was born in Richmond, Virginia in 1989.
 He attended Varina High School.
 In 2007, Evans received a football scholarship at the University of Michigan where he played linebacker for the Michigan Wolverines.

 Career

 Evans worked in enterprise and sales roles at IBM and Okta, he later joined SoftBank.

 In 2021, he founded Exceptional Capital, a venture capital firm investing in enterprise software startups.

 Evans has been featured in Forbes, Business Insider, and TechCrunch.
 He is a Kauffman Fellow.